TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/RequireJS/Loading/Index.rst

       0:'TYPO3/CMS/FooBar/Wisdom'
    }" />

-However, if you don't use Fluid you may use :php:`PageRenderer` in your controller:
+However, if you don't use `Fluid`:pn: you may use :php:`PageRenderer` in your controller:

 .. code-block:: php